Rimetea: History

 Rimetea has been inhabited since Roman times, and grew around an iron mining economy.
 Although the village is part of Romania, the vast majority of its inhabitants are ethnic Hungarian.
-The first documented mention of the villiage dates to 1257 under the name Torockó.
+The first documented mention of the village dates to 1257 under the name Torockó.
 It was officially renamed Rimetea in 1925, several years after the union of Transylvania with Romania.

 Antiquity and Roman Period

 Prior to the Roman occupation of the area, vast woodlands likely covered the region where Rimetea now stands.
 It is uncertain whether agriculture developed in the wooded areas, but it is likely that the flat top of the Rock of the Szeklers was inhabited due to its open, deforested profile, and its easy access to wild game in the surrounding woodlands.
 The top of the Rock of the Szeklers provides clear views of the surrounding region, giving it a strategic advantage used by the Romans for communication and defense purposes.
 The Romans conducted regular guard duties on the top of the Rock of the Szeklers, in order to link existing military fortifications in what are now Cluj-Napoca, Turda, Ocna Mureș, Aiud, and Alba Iulia.
 The Roman outpost on the Rock of the Szeklers played an important role within this chain of outposts, since it was from here that beacons could be lit warning the Roman castra in Turda, Moldovenești, Ocna Mureș, and Aiud of impending danger.

 After the fall of Roman Dacia in 275 A.D., Transylvania did not remain unoccupied for long.
 Wars over the territory broke out between factions of Goths, Huns, Avars, and Gepids.
 Lasting peace, organized administration, and civil society was not established in the region until the arrival of the Magyars, and the resultant Hungarian conquest of the Carpathian Basin in the 9th and 10th centuries.
-During the period of unrest between the collapse of Roman Dacia and the Hungarian conquest, various northern Slavic peoples settled in the largely uninhabited valleys of the central Transylvanian Apuseni Mountains where Torockó is now located.
-This Slavic influx occurred peacefully in remote parts of Transylvania, and was largely unnoticed by the warring powers of the region.
+During the period of unrest between the collapse of Roman Dacia and the Hungarian conquest, various northern Vlachs peoples settled in the largely uninhabited valleys of the central Transylvanian Apuseni Mountains where Torockó is now located.
+This Vlachs influx occurred peacefully in remote parts of Transylvania, and was largely unnoticed by the warring powers of the region.
 It was at this time when the valley where Torockó lies was first inhabited.
-The native proto-Slavic language of these early settlers is the source of the name "Torockó", and of many other location names in region.
+The native Romanian language of these early settlers is the source of the name "Trăscău”, and of many other location names in the region.

-The exact location of early Slavic settlements in the Torockó area is unknown, however these Slavs were the first to mine the iron ore found in the valley.
-What happened to these Slavic inhabitants is unknown, but they were present at the time of Hungarian occupation, and likely either died out, or were assimilated.

 Demographics

-At the 2011 census, 85.08% of inhabitants were Hungarians and 12.97% Romanians.
+At the 2021 census, Rimetea had a population of 1,015.
+At the 2011 census, there were 1,126 inhabitants, of which 85.08% were Hungarians and 12.97% Romanians.
 At the 2002 census, 76.2% were Unitarian, 12.6% Romanian Orthodox, 5% Reformed, 2.6% Roman Catholic, and 2.8% stated they belonged to another religion.